Using a Design and Build company vs. using Build Only - Which option is best for your home renovation?

 Both traditional build only, and integrated design and build companies have their pros and cons.
 The choice between them will depend on the specific needs of your project, including the level of flexibility required, cost control, communication, and your level of expertise if you need to manage the project.

-MILEHAM is uniquely positioned in the Sydney home renovation and new home build market.
-We provide design only, build only, and integrated design and build services, giving you the freedom to choose the path which suits you and your project best:
+MILEHAM is uniquely positioned in the Sydney home renovation and knock down rebuild market.
+We offer the best of both options, providing our clients the choice of a Design Only, Build Only, and an integrated Design and Build service.
+This flexibility gives you the freedom to choose the path which best suits you and your project.

-• We have a team of skilled architects who can simply do the design and development of your plans if you want to use your own builder.
+• Design only: We have a team of skilled Architects who can do the design and development of your plans ready for your own builder

-• If you already have approved plans, we can just do the build for you.
+• Build only: If you already have approved plans, we can just do the build for you, or

-• Or, talk to us about our award-winning design and build team, where our experienced architects and builders work alongside you from the initial design concept through to completed construction to deliver you your dream home.
+• Design and Build: Or, talk to us about our award-winning design and build team, where our experienced in house architects and builders work alongside you from the initial design concept, right through to the completed construction of your home.

 Subscribe to The MILEHAM Muse and receive all the information you need to start on your dream home journey: